 - Compost: Compost adds nutrient-rich humus which fuels plant growth and restores vitality to depleted soil.
 The compost bin is an essential part of any backyard vegetable garden.
 In close residential neighborhoods, sealed compost units are best because they don’t smell or attract pests or flying insects.

-There are two basic types of sealed composters: units that stand on the ground and have open bottoms; these usually sell for $50 – $100.
-Compost tumblers are fully sealed and off the ground, and they sell for $150 – $400.
+There are two basic types of sealed composters: units that stand on the ground and have open bottoms; these usually sell for $50 – $400.
+Compost tumblers are fully sealed and off the ground, and they sell for $150 – $850.
 Compost tumblers also speed up the composting process.
-To learn more about compost and composters, read our Composting Guide.
-To see our collection of composters for sale, visit our store for Composters and Composting Accessories.

 Your garden center will carry products such as bonemeal, bloodmeal, and a variety of amendments, which address specific soil needs.
 Glacial rock dust is particularly valuable as a soil amendment, especially after the first year of gardening has absorbed available minerals and nutrients.